Vision for Spiritual Life

 Spiritual Formation at Pepperdine University

-This document represents the culmination of several years' work by the University Spiritual Life Committee, in fulfillment of its mission to "develop and refine a comprehensive vision for Christian spiritual formation at Pepperdine University."
-The USLC, which began meeting in January, 2013, includes faculty representatives from all five schools as well as the University Provost, Director of the Center for Faith and Learning, University Chaplain, Chair of the Seaver Religion Division, and representatives from Student Affairs, University Advancement, Office of Public Affairs, and the Board of Regents.
-After developing an initial draft, the committee sought input from the University Administration, University Steering Committee, Deans Council, Seaver College Religion Division, and Student Affairs, as well as from the Religious Standards Committee of the Board of Regents and from other faculty members, including faculty representing religious traditions besides Christianity.
+This document represents the culmination of several years' work by the University Spiritual Life Committee (USLC), in fulfillment of its mission to "develop and refine a comprehensive vision for Christian spiritual formation at Pepperdine University."
+The USLC, which began meeting in January 2013, includes faculty representatives from all five schools as well as the University provost, director of the Center for Faith and Learning, University chaplain, chair of the Seaver Religion Division, and representatives from Student Affairs, University Advancement, Office of Public Affairs, and the Board of Regents.
+After developing an initial draft, the committee sought input from the University administration, University Steering Committee, Deans Council, Seaver College Religion Division, and Student Affairs, as well as from the Religious Standards Committee of the Board of Regents and from other faculty members, including faculty representing religious traditions besides Christianity.
 The committee is grateful for the feedback, support, and encouragement it has universally received from all of these sources.
 Although the committee considers this statement a living document, it nevertheless represents the vision for spiritual life that the USLC will seek to realize at Pepperdine University.

 Pepperdine’s Mandate for Spiritual Formation